 My new profile was a success.

-No one was offended, no internet troll shed a tear, and I didn’t get a single untoward proposition.
+No one was offended, no internet troll shed a tear, and I didn’t get any untoward propositions.
 The few bold kids who messaged in hopes of a quick encounter, clearly not having read my profile in which I detailed I was the opposite of casual, still weren’t rude about it.
 In addition, I did receive message upon message from polite, intelligent men.

 In my entire adult life, my (earnest) stint with online dating lasted a grand total of twelve weeks — six weeks during the summer, six during the winter.

 Over the course of those staggered weeks, I met seven great guys in person.
 With each, I had an instant bond.
-Out of the seven, I “dated” two, one over the summer, and one recently.
+Out of the seven, I dated two, one over the summer, and one recently.
 The latter is known to some readers as the Perfect Man, and his story is still an untouched branch of the crazy tree (stories in my head that branch off into other stories).

 But it wasn’t because of the Perfect Man that I shut down my profile.
 Nor was it to spare myself of the men.